Policy and Procedure Name:

 Fast Response

-Lost Time (LT) Claim
+Lost-Time (LT) Claim

 LT Indicators

-Medical (MO) Claim
+Medical-Only (MO) Claim

 National Council on Compensation